 To find a palliative care provider, please speak with your primary care provider (PCP).
 If it is right for your needs, they can assist in locating a palliative care provider.
-Prior authorization is not required for services provided by the Commonwealth Care Alliance Massachusetts palliative care program or from a network provider.
+Prior authorization is not required for services provided by the CCA

-If you receive palliative care, but not hospice care, you will have out-of-pocket expenses to cover.
-These expenses will vary based on the services received.
-For example, you could receive outpatient rehabilitation therapy or durable medical equipment (DME) related to your palliative care treatment.
+Health Rhode Island palliative care program or from a network provider.

-You would be responsible for your share of the costs for those services as noted in the benefit description for the specific service within the Medical Benefits Chart.
+What you must pay What you must pay when you get these when you get these services out-of-Services that are covered for you services in-network network Palliative care program If you receive palliative care, but not hospice Palliative care is care that aims to care, you will have out-of-pocket expenses to improve the quality of life for people living cover.
+These expenses will vary based on the with a serious illness.
+This type of care is services received.
+For example, you could focused on relief from the symptoms and receive outpatient rehabilitation therapy or stress of a serious illness. durable medical equipment (DME) related to your palliative care treatment When receiving palliative care, you can still receive treatment and therapies You would be responsible for your share of the meant to improve, or even cure, your costs for those services as noted in the benefit medical problems. description for the specific service within the Medical Benefits Chart The program can help you: Find relief for pain & other symptoms Manage your medications Understand your illness and its course Identify what matters most to you Get you the right care at the right time

-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community behavioral health center, that is more intense than the care received in your healthcare provider's or therapist's office and is an alternative to inpatient hospitalization.
-Prior Authorization is not required. \$55 copay innetwork.
-You pay these amounts until you reach the out-ofpocket maximum. \$75 copay out-of- network You pay these amounts until you reach the out-of- pocket maximum.
-Physician/Practitioner services, including provider office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location • Consultation, diagnosis, and treatment by a specialist • Basic hearing and balance exams performed by your PCP or specialist, if your healthcare provider orders it to see if you need medical treatment Continued on next page Primary care provider visits: \$0 copay in-network per visit Specialist visit: \$40 copay in-network per visit Primary care provider visits: \$0 copay out-of-network per visit Specialist visit: \$65 copay out-of-network per visit
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your healthcare provider's or therapist's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization \$50 copay in-network.
+You pay these amounts until you reach the out-of-pocket maximum 20% coinsurance out- of-network.
+You pay these amounts until you reach the out-of- pocket maximum Physician/Practitioner services, including provider office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location (continued) Primary care provider visits: \$0 copay in-network per visit Specialist visit: \$30 copay in-network per visit Primary care provider visits: 20% coinsurance out-of-network per visit Specialist visit: \$40 copay out-of-network per visit